 Look and Feel

 Distinguished, secure, and robust, this Rhino greenhouse will look amazing in your garden, will be admired by everyone, and you will have a lot of fun using it.
-Its Silver Sage powder-coated finish is part of the brand's famous color scheme that will display your plants off to excellence.
+It’s Silver Sage powder-coated finish is part of the brand’s famous color scheme that will display your plants off to excellence.

 This greenhouse offers great access thanks to its double sliding front doors with a 4 ft opening.
 Its doorway comes with a low doorstep in order to be fixed using paving slabs on any side, thus keeping any trip danger far away and allowing flawless access to wheelbarrows and wheelchairs.

 You can sit your Rhino on firm, level soil.
 It includes a 4-inch high, sturdy base podium that saves you from needing to put together a brick plinth.
-It sports ground anchors which you can easily and quickly concrete into position.
+It sports ground anchors that you can easily and quickly concrete into position.
 You can even fix down its integral base with provided expansion bolts if you want to sit the greenhouse on a concrete level hard-standing.
-If you're all into extra bottom door support, you can opt for the optional ramp made out of stainless steel.
+If you’re all into extra bottom door support, you can opt for the optional ramp made out of stainless steel.

 The brand states that while the installation time will vary from one person to another, it generally takes about two days for two fairly handy people to put it together in nice weather conditions.
 Hence, these greenhouses are easy to assemble and offer clear instructional brochures and DVDs.